United Natural Foods, Inc. (UNFI) CEO Steven Spinner on Q1 2021 Results - Earnings Call Transcript

 Matt Fishbein

-Regarding value path, can you help us conceptualize the initiatives that are within that plan?
-And perhaps what we should expect in terms of cadence for the $70 million to $100 million savings?
-And I guess, how should we think about how much of that is earmarked for reinvestment for banks and then I have a follow-up.
+Regarding value path, can you help us conceptualize the initiatives that are within that plan, and perhaps what we should expect in terms of cadence for the $70 million to $100 million savings?
+And I guess, how should we think about how much of that is earmarked for reinvestment?
+And then I have a follow-up.

 Eric Dorne

 Great, this is Eric.
 I'll address that question as well.
-And I might just start out by re-emphasizing our performance around synergies for the Super Value acquisition.
-We exceeded our four year target of 285 million in two years.
-And we still have a few initiatives remaining in that space.
-But value-path is designed to unlock different work streams and different sources of value throughout the organization.
+And I might just start out by re-emphasizing our performance around synergies for the SUPERVALU acquisition.
+We exceeded our four-year target of 185 [ph] million in two years, and we still have a few initiatives remaining in that space.
+But value path is designed to unlock different work streams and different sources of value throughout the organization.
 It's really optimizing our operating model.
-It's covering things from private brands sourcing, delivery, frequency, distribution centre, productivity, organizational effectiveness, and we have those work streams stood up, we're starting to see some value show itself.
+It's covering things from private brand sourcing, delivery, frequency, distribution center, productivity, organizational effectiveness, and we have those work streams stood up, and we're starting to see some value show itself.

 We're reinvesting some of that in fiscal '21.
-And then the 70 million to 100 million that Steve and John have referenced, we have those targets well underway for the end of fiscal '23.
+And then the 70 million to 100 million that Steve and John have referenced, we have those targets well under way for the end of fiscal '23.
 So, you can look at this as overall, it's the fine tuning of our operating model, how we're going to market, we're investing in our people, and we're really driving EBITDA growth through this process.

 Matt Fishbein

 Okay, thanks.
-And I guess just along with the 20 million in operating costs absorbed in the quarter, how much of these two items value-path and the operating costs were already included in your fiscal '21 expectations versus what's been kind of incremental since you were last on the phone three months ago?
+And I guess just along with the 20 million in operating costs absorbed in the quarter, how much of these two items value path and the operating costs were already included in your fiscal '21 expectations versus what's been kind of incremental since you were last on the phone three months ago?
 Thanks.

 Eric Dorne